 Discover the career path of Justin Fields, from the first major opportunity to industry-changing achievements.

-Justin Fields is an American professional football quarterback currently playing for the New York Jets in the NFL.
-He initially played college football for the Georgia Bulldogs before transferring to Ohio State.
-As a Buckeye, he distinguished himself, twice earning the Big Ten Offensive Player of the Year award and leading the team to the 2021 National Championship Game.
+Justin Fields is an American professional football quarterback currently playing for the New York Jets.
+He gained prominence during his college football career, first with the Georgia Bulldogs and then with the Ohio State Buckeyes.
+At Ohio State, he earned the Big Ten Offensive Player of the Year award twice and led the team to the 2021 National Championship Game.

 Following Georgia's loss to Alabama in the 2018 SEC Championship Game, Justin Fields announced his intent to transfer to Ohio State.

-On February 8, 2019, Justin Fields was granted immediate eligibility for the 2019 season by the NCAA after seeking a waiver, due to mitigating circumstances.
+On February 8, 2019, Justin Fields was granted immediate eligibility for the 2019 season by the NCAA after seeking a waiver due to mitigating circumstances related to a racial slur incident at Georgia in 2018.

-In 2019, Justin Fields led the Buckeyes to a Big Ten Championship and a spot in the College Football Playoff, finishing third in the Heisman Trophy running, and was named Big Ten Offensive Player of the Year.
+In 2019, Justin Fields helped lead the Ohio State Buckeyes to a Big Ten Championship with a 34-21 victory over Wisconsin and a spot in the College Football Playoff.
+He finished third in the Heisman Trophy running, was named Big Ten Offensive Player of the Year, and played in the Fiesta Bowl against Clemson.

-In 2020, Justin Fields helped lead the Buckeyes to another undefeated regular season and Big Ten Championship, receiving a bid to the College Football Playoff, and repeating as the Big Ten's Offensive Player of the Year.
+In 2020, Justin Fields helped lead the Ohio State Buckeyes to another undefeated regular season and Big Ten Championship, receiving another bid to the College Football Playoff.
+They beat Clemson in the semi-final before losing to Alabama in the National Championship.
+Fields repeated as the Big Ten's Offensive Player of the Year and unanimous first-team all-conference.

 In 2020, Justin Fields was vocal in his support of playing the football season amid the COVID-19 pandemic, starting an online petition that gathered over 320,000 signatures.